Sebenzile Dlamini

 2022 IVLP Impact Award Project: Leveraging Technology for Gender Equity and Vulnerable Adolescents in Labour Market and EntrepreneurshipEswatini

-Sebenzile Dlamini is the founder and director of Women in Trade and Development (WITAD), which is a non-profit organization that operates in Eswatini.
-In 2015, a year after legally incorporating WITAD, she and her husband used their personal income to provide humanitarian aid to a poor, vulnerable household in Malindza, and they built a house for them with assistance and donations from the local community.
+Sebenzile Dlamini is the founder and director of Women in Trade and Development (WITAD), a non-profit organization in Eswatini.
+In 2015, she and her husband used their personal income to provide humanitarian aid to a household in Malindza, and then built a house for them with assistance and donations from the local community.
 It became clear to Sebenzile that poverty is a complex phenomenon that can only be eradicated through multiple, integrated interventions at the household, national and global levels.
 In 2020, she developed a curriculum on income generation, wealth creation and purposeful living.
 WITAD used this curriculum to train 45 adolescents through in-person and online training workshops in 2020 and 2021.
-She left employment in March 2022 to focus on growing WITAD’s programs.
 In April 2022, WITAD trained 52 volunteers to assist the organization in building the capacity of Out-of-School Adolescent Girls and Young Women (AGYW) to create self-help projects and businesses and access education opportunities.
-Sebenzile also founded a business named 19-D (Pty) Ltd that trades as an eatery and a management consultancy.
-She shares stories about her business with the adolescent girls and young women to inspire them to start their own businesses.
-Previously she served as the Head of the Incubator at the Royal Science and Technology Park; Chief Economist at Swaziland Competition Commission; Director of Trade at Business Eswatini; Senior Trade Policy Analyst at Ministry of Commerce, Industry and Trade and Economist at the Ministry of Economic Planning and Development.
-Sebenzile holds a Master of Science in Business Economics, Finance and Banking from Portsmouth University, a Post-graduate Diploma in Management Practice (Trade Law Specialization) from the University of Cape Town, a Post-graduate Diploma in Competition Law from Kings College London, and a Certificate on Intellectual Property from the World Intellectual Property Organization.
+Sebenzile previously served as the Head of the Incubator at the Royal Science and Technology Park; Chief Economist at Swaziland Competition Commission; Director of Trade at Business Eswatini; Senior Trade Policy Analyst at Ministry of Commerce, Industry and Trade and Economist at the Ministry of Economic Planning and Development.
+She holds a Master of Science in Business Economics, Finance and Banking from Portsmouth University, a Post-graduate Diploma in Management Practice (Trade Law Specialization) from the University of Cape Town, a Post-graduate Diploma in Competition Law from Kings College London, and a Certificate on Intellectual Property from the World Intellectual Property Organization.

-IVLP Impact Award Project: Leveraging Technology for Gender Equity and Vulnerable Adolescents in Labour Market and Entrepreneurship
+IVLP Impact Award Project: Leveraging Technology for Gender Equity and Vulnerable Adolescents in Labor Market and Entrepreneurship

 "Failing to draft a business plan delayed my dreams.
 While it's hard to predict the future, I sincerely believe that I'll be a very successful businesswoman one day.
 Thanks!" - Project Participant